ccmilne/GoodReads_Parser/README.md

 2. Open GoodReads_Parser.py and replace the GOODREADS_URL with the link from your account (You can use the link from the My Books section of the site)
 3. Run the parser.
 This produces a CSV file with your history.
 4. Open GoodReads_Analysis.ipynb and run all cells.

+### Need to Work on
+Several issues need attention in the GoodReads_Parser.py file:
+- [line 6] The GoodReads link that needs replacing for every new user is somewhat confusing.
+There is probably a better way to deal with the source page.
+- [line 167] The variable num_of_pages_in_library is currently set to 30, but it would be better if it could detect the number of pages and generate a CSV that doesn't create duplicates